-- 53.4 Where a staff member has an accrued entitlement to take long service leave, the staff member and their Supervisor will consult about agreeing to mutually acceptable dates when the leave must be taken, which will be within a 5 year period from when the entitlement accrued.
-The dates will be agreed having regard to the staff member's preferred dates and the operational needs of the University.
-Where a staff member gives the notice set out below of their intention to take leave the request will, under normal circumstances, be accommodated: - (a) Academic staff and professional staff classified at HEW level 8 or above at least 12 months' notice; and - (b) Professional staff (other than staff classified at HEW level 8 and above) - at least 6 months' notice. - 53.5 Where a staff member has an accrued entitlement in excess of 15 weeks, they may be directed by the Executive Director, Human Resources, to take at least 9 weeks' leave.
+- 53.4.
+Where a staff member has an accrued entitlement to take long service leave, the University will grant the staff member's request as soon as practicable after receiving the request unless the University has reasonable business grounds to refuse the request.
+The staff member and their Supervisor will consult about agreeing to mutually acceptable dates when the leave must be taken, The dates will be agreed having regard to the staff member's preferred dates and the operational needs of the University. - 53.5.
+Where a staff member has an accrued entitlement in excess of 15 weeks, they may be directed by People Services, to take at least 9 weeks' leave, with at least 12 weeks' written notice.
 The leave dates will have regard to the staff member's preferred dates, but if no agreement is reached, their Supervisor may specify the dates the leave will be taken.
-The staff member will be regarded as being on leave for such period and their accrued entitlement to long service leave will be reduced accordingly. - 53.6 If a staff member is ill for 2 or more consecutive days while on long service leave, and they have an accrued but untaken entitlement to personal leave, the staff member will be entitled to take paid personal leave, and their entitlement to long service leave will be re-credited accordingly.
-The staff member must provide a Medical Certificate or statutory declaration for the period of the illness.

-- 53.7 Where a University Holiday occurs during the period that a staff member is on long service leave, no deduction will be made for that day from their long service leave entitlement. - 53.8 Staff are entitled to payment in lieu of untaken accrued long service leave as at the date of termination of employment where: - (a) the staff member's employment at the University terminates after 7 years or more Service, including recognised service with another employer; or - (b) if after four years of Service at the University, the staff member retires on the grounds of age or ill-health or the staff member dies; or - (c) if after one year of Service at the University, the staff member's employment terminates on the basis of redundancy, as per clause 69. - 53.9 The amount of the payment in lieu will be calculated on a daily basis equivalent to 1.3 weeks' leave per year of Service. - 53.10 If a staff member uses all or part of their long service leave in accordance with 54.1(l), no notice of intention to take long service leave is required and there will be no minimum period that must be taken.
+The staff member will be regarded as being on leave for such period and their accrued entitlement to long service leave will be reduced accordingly. - 53.6.
+If a staff member is ill for 2 or more consecutive days while on long service leave, and they have an accrued but untaken entitlement to personal leave, the staff member will be entitled to take paid personal leave, and their entitlement to long service leave will be re-credited accordingly.
+The staff member must provide a Medical Certificate or statutory declaration for the period of the illness. - 53.7.
+Where a University Holiday occurs during the period that a staff member is on long service leave, no deduction will be made for that day from their long service leave entitlement. - 53.8.
+Staff are entitled to payment in lieu of untaken accrued long service leave as at the date of termination of employment, in accordance with applicable long service leave legislation and where: - (a) the staff member's employment at the University terminates after 7 years or more Service, including recognised service with another employer; or - (b) if after four years of Service at the University, the staff member retires on the grounds of age or ill-health or the staff member dies; or - (c) if after one year of Service at the University, the staff member's employment terminates on the basis of redundancy, as per clause 69. - 53.9.
+The amount of the payment in lieu will be calculated on a daily basis equivalent to 1.3 weeks' leave per year of Service.